-Rewards and Recognitions: The Company continues to give priority to the principles of good corporate governance and realizes the importance of corporate social responsibility to create sustainable development for the corporation in the long run, the Company has received the following rewards and recognitions in 2019:
+Rewards and Recognitions: The Company continues to give priority to the principles of good corporate governance and realizes the importance of corporate social responsibility to create sustainable development for the corporation in the long run, the Company has received the following rewards and recognitions in 2020:

-- (1) The Company was placed in a "Very Good" level or 4 stars (▲▲▲▲) for the assessment of Corporate Governance ("CGR") Year 2019 by the Thai Institute of Directors Association, having received a score of 85 percent, higher than the average score of the listed company in year 2019 with the score of 82 percent. - (2) The Company received 100 score or "Excellent" level on the Annual General Meeting Quality Assessment of the Listed Companies ("AGM Checklist") Year 2019 conducted by the Thai Investors Association, higher than the average score of the listed company in year 2019 with 93.70 score. - (3) The Company has been officially certified as a renewal member of "Thailand's Private Sector Collective Action Coalition Against Corruption" continues from 2017 to 2023.
+- (1) The Companyreceived SETAWARDS 2020, the Outstanding Company Performance Awards, Business Excellence for listed companies with market capitalization of 3,000 million Baht but not more than 10,000 million Baht. - (3) The Company received 98 score or "Very Good" level on the Annual General Meeting Quality Assessment of the Listed Companies ("AGM Checklist") Year 2020 conducted by the Thai Investors Association, higher than the average score of the listed companies in year 2020 with 93.10 score. - (4) The Company has been officially certified as a renewal member of "Thailand's Private Sector Collective Action Coalition Against Corruption" continues from 2017 to 2023.
 The Company has committed to promote corporate transparency and anti-corruption in every form.

-Impact to Future Operations: The trend of domestic and world sugar prices in 2020 increase extremely due to sugarcane productivity is very lower than the previous year because of the drought, which effect to the increase of molasses price, the main raw material for ethanol production, as a by-product of sugar production process.
-However, the Company is able to supply other raw materials to mix and/or use it in place of molasses.
-The Company will keep focus on maintain product quality and efficiently manage on production cost to have a continuous excellent operating results in year 2020 and able to pay a dividend to shareholders regularly aligning with the determined policy.
+Future trend: The price of raw sugar and molasses outlook in year 2020/2021 is tend to increase as sugarcane production has been reduced due to drought, resulting in an increase of molasses price as a by-product of sugar production and molasses is the main raw material for the ethanol production.
+Nevertheless, the Company has made adjustment by procuring other raw materials to substitute the molasses.
+The Company will keep focus on maintain product quality and efficiently manage on production cost to have a continuous excellent operating results in year 2021 and able to pay a dividend to shareholders regularly aligning with the determined policy.